 Most Popular Cars in North Carolina

-These were North Carolina’s most sold cars in 2021.
+These were the Old North State’s most-sold cars in 2021.
 The most popular cars in the state are the most sought after by customers and, at times, thieves.
 Your insurer could raise your rates if you own one of these vehicles.

 - Ford F-Series